 This post contains affiliate links.
 Read the full disclosure here.

-This oat milk hot cocoa is the perfect cozy drink to warm you up on a chilly day!
+This oat milk hot chocolate is the perfect cozy drink to warm you up on a chilly day!
 It’s creamy, chocolatey, made with just 4 ingredients, and ready in 5 minutes!
 Completely dairy free and vegan!

 There is just nothing like a warm cup of hot chocolate is there?
 This dairy free hot chocolate is my go-to beverage in the cold winter months - it’s healthy, perfectly sweet (but not too sweet), tastes like dessert!